 Acknowledgments (electronic confirmations) are issued online by the IRS and state when the returns are received and approved.
 The federal acknowledgment is received first since the federal return is transmitted first.
 If there are no errors, an acknowledgment is usually received within 24 hours of the transmission.
 If the IRS detects an error, an error message is sent back to you or your preparer for corrections to be made.
 Once the corrections are made, the returns are re-transmitted to the IRS.
 If the federal return is accepted, the IRS transmits the state return.
 The state return is usually received within three days of a correct transmission to the IRS.
 An acknowledgment is also issued by the department.

 You can file your return electronically any time during the filing season.
 Payment must be made by April 15th to avoid interest and penalty charges.
-You can pay your balance due to the Missouri Department of Revenue by check or electronically (credit card or E-Check).
+You can pay your balance due to the Missouri Department of Revenue by check, direct debit, online payment, or through our interactive payment line.

 Yes.
 E-file allows you to enter your bank account number and routing number so your refund can be direct deposited.